mohammadabidhafiz1294/Obsidian-Vault/TECHNO Services/K8 Tutorial/CLUSTER.md

-In the context of computing, A cluster refers to a group of interconnected computers or servers that work together to perform a common task or provide a unified computing resource.
+In the context of computing, A cluster refers to ***a group of interconnected computers or servers that work together to perform a common task or provide a unified computing resource***.
 Clusters are used to achieve higher performance, scalability, reliability, and availability by distributing the workload across multiple nodes.
 There are various types of clusters, including:

 1. High-Performance Computing ( #HPC-cluster ) Cluster: